xBlade58/smart-meter-platform-page/specification/3_Communication/overview.md

 # Communication

-The whole set of defined components is visualised in the following figure.
-More informations about the explicit components and their role in the system can be found in the section [1_SystemOverview](./../1_SystemOverview/overview.md).
+The whole set of defined components is visualized in the following figure.
+More information about the explicit components and their role in the system can be found in the section [1_SystemOverview](./../1_SystemOverview/overview.md).
 These four components SHOULD be implemented in a Smart Meter Platform.

     +----------+   +-----------------+   +------------+   +-----+
     |SmartMeter|---|SmartMeterAdapter|---|Concentrator|---|Cloud|